Alimentary toxic aleukia: Stage Three

-Acute symptoms such as rash, hemorrhages, necrotic angina, high temperature, and tachycardia mark the third ATA stage.
+Acute symptoms such as rash, hemorrhages, necrotic angina tonsillaris, high temperature, and tachycardia mark the third ATA stage.
 The leukocyte count continues to fall.
 Bleeding time increases, and the coagulability of the blood is delayed.
 Hemorrhages occur in the nose, pharynx, esophagus, gut, kidney, bladder, and uterus.
 Hemorrhages can be severe and difficult to control, resulting in significant blood loss and even death.
 Patients develop angina several days following the formation of the petechial rash, which in severe cases might be necrotic or gangrenous.
 The tonsils completely decomposed, followed by acute edema of the laryngeal vestibule and blockage within 3-8 days with necrotic masses and blood clots.
 Asphyxia and aphonia ensued, and many people died as a result.
 The gangrenous process progressed to the soft palate, gums, tongue, lips, cheeks, and nasal cavity, resulting in tooth loss and cheek perforation.
 These symptoms were particularly prevalent in individuals who had an imbalanced diet and in children.
-Severe anginal symptoms were followed by an increase in hemorrhagic diathesis.
+Severe oropharyngeal symptoms were followed by an increase in hemorrhagic diathesis.
 Acute hepatitis typically manifests itself during the third ATA stage.
 The liver would become slightly enlarged, while the spleen would remain normal.
 There was microhematuria and, on rare occasions, hematuria.
 Even in the most severe cases, significant improvements and even recovery within 1-2 weeks was feasible.
 Heart paralysis, uncontrollable hemorrhages, suffocation, pneumonia with pulmonary abscesses, and gangrene all contributed to death.